 - Solution Management

-- ART representatives, typically Product Management, the System Team, Product Owners, and representatives of the development teams themselves (to experience the Customer feedback firsthand)
+- ART representatives, Product Management, the System Team, Product Owners, and representatives of the Agile teams themselves (to experience the customer feedback firsthand)

-- Value Stream Level stakeholders, executive sponsors, and senior management
+- Solution Train stakeholders, executive sponsors, and senior leaders

-A typical event agenda includes the following actions:
+A typical event agenda includes the following activities:

-- Demonstrate each objective and capability in an end-to-end use case (30 – 60 minutes total)
+- Demo each PI objective and capability in an end-to-end use case

 - Wrap up by summarizing progress, feedback, and action items

-In the case where multiple solutions are demoed together, the day can be even more interesting.
-One common format is like a science fair, where each solution has an area to demo progress and allow stakeholders to ask questions and provide feedback.
-Each solution has a one-hour timebox to demo its accomplishments to a set of specific stakeholders as per the agenda above, but all solutions are constantly available for demo.
-Members from other solutions and other stakeholders can go to each solution to get a less formal demo and provide informal feedback.
+The day can be even more interesting if multiple solutions are demoed together.
+A popular format is the ‘science fair,’ where each solution has an area to demo progress and allow stakeholders to ask questions and provide feedback.
+Each solution has a timebox to demo its accomplishments to a set of specific stakeholders following the agenda above, but all solutions are constantly available for demo.
+Members from other solutions and stakeholders can attend each other’s demos to get a less formal demonstration and provide feedback.

 - Timebox the demo to one to two hours.
-This is critical to keep the involvement of key stakeholders.
-It also illustrates professionalism and solution readiness.
+Sticking to the allotted timebox demonstrates professionalism, respect for people’s time, and solution readiness.

-- Share demo responsibilities among lead engineers and team members who have new capabilities to demonstrate.
+- Share demo responsibilities among lead engineers and team members who have new capabilities to demo.

-- Minimize PowerPoint slides; demonstrate only working, tested capabilities.
+- Minimize slides; demonstrate working and tested capabilities only.